TarekLP/BONELAB-ItemReplacer/README.md

 # Features
 - Replaces Items with user specified counterparts (Even works on most Modded Maps)
 - Features a menu to customize the mods behaviour
+- Includes template and barcode list for easier replacements.
 # How to Install
 - Drag and Drop Folder into your MelonLoader Mods folder